 “Students represent the future of our state – they are not pollution”

 SACRAMENTO – Today, California YIMBY joined State Senator Scott Wiener (San Francisco) in announcing new legislation to accelerate the construction of student housing at all University of California and California State University campuses and associated properties.
-The Student Housing Crisis Act, SB 886, will streamline approvals for student housing by recognizing such housing as environmentally beneficial.
+SB 886 will streamline approvals for student housing by recognizing such housing as environmentally beneficial.

 “The students attending California’s world-class universities are not pollution – they represent the future of our state,” said Brian Hanlon, CEO of California YIMBY, the bill’s sponsor.
 “Achieving California’s climate goals is a critical part of that future, and that includes updating CEQA to make sure it’s focused on things that harm the environment.
 Student housing is not one of those things.”